If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Freistaat Thüringen||Thuringia|

-Triptis is situated at an altitude of 376 m in eastern Thuringia.
+Triptis is situated at an elevation of 376 m in eastern Thuringia.
 It was first mentioned in a document of 1212.
 In 1328 it was first mentioned as a town.
 In 1485 it came into possession of the Ernestine branch of the Wettin family, in 1571 in became part of the Electorate of Saxony (Albertine line of the House of Wettin).
 For a short period, from 1657 until 1718, it was part of the Principality of Saxe-Zeitz.
 After the Congress of Vienna, 1815, Triptis became part of Prussia, but just a few months later became part of the Grand Duchy of Saxe-Weimar-Eisenach where it remained until the foundation of Thuringia in1920.

 The old town hall [top picture, centre] was built in 18531856 in Neo-Gothic style.
 At the end of World War II, the town hall was destroyed by bombs just six days before the American troops entered Triptis.
 Fifty years later, in 1995, the new town hall, built on the same spot, was opened.